firstdraft/appdev-lessons/lessons/string.md

 <mark>✏️ **Exercise:**</mark> Open the GitPod project for this chapter and start with the exercises.
 Follow the instructions below and complete the task in the `string_concat.rb` file. **BENP: use second half of [string video](https://uchicago.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=f2bface6-e571-434c-8de0-abec0031b761&start=146.06){target="_blank"} as template to re-record opening the workspace and working on a file, including `rails grade`**

- 1. **BENP: how are they starting the project, fork from canvas, gitpod.io/# method, other?** Fork the project from GitHub: [https://github.com/bpurinton-appdev/string-chapter/tree/bp-additions](https://github.com/bpurinton-appdev/string-chapter/tree/bp-additions){target="_blank"}
+**BENP: how are they starting the project, fork from canvas, gitpod.io/# method (gitpod.io/# would require access token to run rails grade...)**

+ 1. Fork the project from GitHub: [https://github.com/bpurinton-appdev/string-chapter/tree/bp-additions](https://github.com/bpurinton-appdev/string-chapter/tree/bp-additions){target="_blank"}
  1. Open the `string_concat.rb` file in the editor window.
  1. Modify the file per the instructions on top.
  1. Run your Ruby file by typing `ruby ` and then the name of the file you want to run in the terminal.
 If we want to run `string_concat.rb`, we can write the command: